-The Company's financial assets exposed to interest rate risk consist of cash.
+The Company's financial assets exposed to interest rate risk consist of cash and cash equivalents and short term investments.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.
 Management believes the interest rate risk is low given the current low global interest rate environment.